 “You got phone messages,” the hefty clerk yelled from behind the plexiglass, holding up three neon post-it notes.
 “You ain’t got a message service here, okay?”

-Clarity struck like a hammer.
 Andrew reached up and felt the lowest hanging padlock, number five, three more than last month.
 He brought his hand down, and in it was a revolver, its barrel sheathed by a condom slick with his blood.

+Turning your ass out will be easy… Anger consumed him.
+He pointed the sheathed gun at the back of the bastard’s head.
 Then, as if someone switched on a light, his room materialized.
 He stared past his hand, now shaped into a finger pistol.